nicolgit/hub-and-spoke-playground/README.md

         * AzureFirewallSubet: this subnet is used by Azure Firewall
         * AzureBastionSubnet: this subnet is used bu Azure Bastion
         * GatewaySubnet: this subnet is used by Azure Gateway
-    * `spoke-01` with 1 subnet used to connect spoke-01-vm machine
+    * `spoke-01` with 2 subnets used to connect spoke-01-vm machine
-    * `spoke-02` with 1 subnet used to connect spoke-02-vm machine
+    * `spoke-02` with 2 subnets used to connect spoke-02-vm machine
-    * `spoke-03`, located in North Europe, used to connect spoke-03-vm machine
+    * `spoke-03`, with 2 subnets and located in North Europe, used to connect spoke-03-vm machine
 * An Azure Bastion resource that provides secure and seamless SSH connectivity to the jumpbox virtual machine directly in the Azure portal over SSL
-* An Azure Firewall resource that provide a con-premiseic inspection.
+* An Azure Firewall **premium** resource that provide a con-premiseic inspection.
 * An Azure VPN Gateway resource that is used to send encrypted traffic between the hub virtual network to the on-premises simulated location.
 * `hub-vm-01`: a Windows Server virtual machine that simulates a server located in the hub location
 * `spoke-01-vm`: a Windows Server virtual machine that simulates a server located in the spoke-01 landing zone